* What's the basic goal here?

-Ecosystem-types subsume the total biodiversity of the country.
-They constitute a complete classification of all of the country's land and water areas.
-Ecosystem-types contain biota some of the individual species of which have not yet been identified by science, and it is for this reason that the NHCDC includes ecosystem-types among the elements on which it amasses data.
+Another perspective; Ecosystem-types subsume the total biodiversity of the jurisdiction.
+They constitute a complete classification of all land and water areas.
+Ecosystem-types contain biota, some of the individual species of which have not yet been identified by science, and it is for this reason that the NHCDC includes ecosystem-types among the elements on which it amasses data.
 Ecosystem-types represent a "coarse filter" on biodiversity, compared to the "fine filter" that data about individual species represents.
 Classification of ecosystem types is a special part of the overall Natural Heritage methodology.
 The protocols of classification have been worked out by ecologists in the network over many years and are constantly being researched.

 * What is the mission of a NHCDC?
-Give me an idea of its data.
+And what about its data?

 The NHCDC mission is to provide objective scientific data on elements of biodiversity for the purposes of rational resource management and intelligent development and conservation.
 This data consists of relative criticality rankings and life history information for all species and ecosystems.
 For those elements thought to be rare, precise locations for each individual occurrence of the element are mapped.
 These occurrences are also entered into the database, so that documented numbers can be obtained and relative criticality rankings can be based on these numbers rather than on estimates.
 The database consists of comprehensive manual, map, and computer files.

 The NHCDC data system consists of hundreds of standardized data record formats.
 Into these formats are entered, as the data center matures, thousands of records -- tens of thousands in the case of large countries with large staffs.
 The standardized formats and protocols constitute "Natural Heritage" methodology.